jpbisciotti/anova/01-what-is-anova.md

 *Clarification about logistic regression comparing proportions: Logistic regression compares log-odds on its native scale, proportions are recovered by back-transformation.*

-## How ANOVA works in a linear model setting

-ANOVA compares groups by partitioning the total variation in your data into parts: *between-group variation* for how far each group's mean sits from the overall mean, *within-group variation* for how far each individual point sits from its own group's mean.

-The split tells you whether group differences are noise or not.
-- Large between-group, small within-group → groups likely differ
-- Small between-group, large within-group → groups likely don't differ

-Comparison of groups using effects and contrasts is portable across model families, even though variance-partitioning is specific to the linear-model setting.

 ## Fundamental Requirements for ANOVA

 An ANOVA model design requires: